crazychenz/vinnie.work/explorelog/content/blog/20201008-git-master-main-trunk/index.md

 > Therefore, yes it does refer to the slavery concept and given that git took
 > the name from BitKeeper, so does git."

 ## Why 'main'?
+Let's consider other options...

-The most common reason I've seen for going to main is that its popular, short, to the point, and doesn't interrupt muscle memory that much (which sounds like a C coder's comment).
+The most common reason I've seen for going to `main` is that its popular, short, to the point, and doesn't "interrupt muscle memory" (which sounds like a C coder's comment).
 My personal experience with revision control is deeply seeded in using subversion.
 In subversion you have trunk, branches, and tags.
 Trunk in this context refers to the fact that revision control commonly creates tree structures from graph theory.
 In my opinion, other than [Linus' hatred of SVN](https://www.youtube.com/watch?v=4XpnKHJAok8), there is no reason to not use `trunk` as the default branch name.

 There is an oppurtunity here to actually communicate further intentions in the name of the default branch.
 There have been a number of common workflows developed and published over the past decade.
 Fernando Villalba has written post [Branching Models in a nutshell](https://medium.com/factualopinions/branching-models-in-a-nutshell-bf24ea1d888a) on a few of these flows.
 The one that both of us prefer is trunk based development.
 This is where you bascially perform all your work locally (branch or checkout) and then only merge into trunk.
 If you are going to use a "trunk based development", why not name the default branch **trunk**.